Unweighted Layered Graph Traversal: Passing a Crown via Entropy Maximization: Algorithm and analysis

-The proof is by induction on $t$.
-When moving from layer $t$ to layer $t+1$, the goal is to show that the variation of the cost, which equals $\OT(\bx(t),\bx(t+1))$, is at most the variation of the potential, which is equal to $P(t+1)-P(t)$.
-Instead of considering the optimal transport from $\bx(t)\in K(t)$ to $\bx(t+1)\in K(t+1)$, we consider a series of (possibly sub-optimal) phases that together form a transport between $\bx(t)$ and $\bx(t+1)$.
+The proof is by induction on $i$.
+When moving from layer $i$ to layer $i+1$, the goal is to show that the increase in cost, which equals $\OT(\bx(i),\bx(i+1))$, is at most the variation of the potential, which is equal to $P(i+1)-P(i)$.
+Instead of considering the optimal transport from $\bx(i)\in K(i)$ to $\bx(i+1)\in K(i+1)$, we consider a series of (possibly sub-optimal) phases that together form a transport between $\bx(i)$ and $\bx(i+1)$.
 There are two main phases.